snowtrack/snowtrack-docs/docs/doc1.md

 ## Features

-- Track project changes and return to previous versions at any time.
+- Track project changes and return to past versions at any time.

 - Experiment freely without risking important project files.